 Choosing the right IT service provider is one of the most important decisions you can make and it’s best to have a clear understanding of what your company needs from this partnership.
 Even if it’s just one project based on a detailed brief from your company, it’s preferable to have an IT consultant with strong expertise in your industry to help expand your business.
+But how to evaluate an IT service provider?
 Let’s walk through the main factors to consider when choosing an IT partner that meets your business needs.

 1. Relevant Expertise